aarneranta/deptreepy/README.md

   <field> <strpatt> <str>
   IF <pattern> <changepattern>

-The command change_subtrees is forthcoming, as well as some other commands and patterns.
+The command change_subtrees admits the following patterns:

+  PRUNE <int>
+  IF <pattern> <changepattern>

+It traverses each tree recursively top-down: the next step is performed in the tree resulting from the previoues step.

 To visualize dependency trees, you can use the Haskell program utils/VisualizeUD.hs.
 It can be used directly on CoNLL-U input,